Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

 \subsection{System Design}

 Figure \ref{fig:1}c outlines the key steps of \textit{ex novo} component generation using receptogenesis as a case study.
 We create functional components \textit{in situ} by circulating precursors through an internal artificial vasculature and photopolymerising them with external stimulus (UV light).
 Inspired by the open circulatory systems of Lepidoptera (Figure \ref{fig:1}b), we implement a 3D printed artificial vascular network that distributes material precursors throughout the body via global advection and local fluid infusion.
-We use polypyrrole (PPy) precursors for UV-sensitive receptor photopolymerization.
-This newly formed component functions as a light‑responsive receptor capable of triggering downstream behaviours such as LED indication or wing flapping (Figure \ref{fig:1}d).
+We use polypyrrole (PPy) precursors for UV-sensitive receptive area photopolymerization.
+UV signal increases the conductivity of the newly formed PPy temporarily, which functions as a light‑responsive receptor capable of triggering downstream behaviours such as LED indication or wing flapping (Figure \ref{fig:1}d).
 In our system, the stimulus that initiates receptogenesis and the signal being detected are incidentally the same, though the approach generalizes to a much broader class of stimuli and signals.

-We chose polyethylene terephtalate glycol (PETG) as the 3D printing polymer as it is commercially available and transmits UV-light starting from \SI{310}{\nano\meter} \cite{Arangdad2019InfluenceFilms}.
-Pyrrole (Py) as an organic solvent infuses PETG and can be photopolymerised into PPy \cite{Rabek1992PolymerizationPhotoinitiators}, during which the transparent Py forms dark UV-sensitive \cite{Luhakhra2023PolaronLight} PPy clusters.
-The perceived colour change is a convenient way of observing the synthesis process.
+Stimulus-induced conductivity changes are known in other systems — e.g., non-percolated conductive-particle composites that fuse into a conductive network under current-driven heating \cite{Allen2008} — but whereas those reconfigure a particle population already present at manufacture, our approach synthesizes the functional material in-volume from precursors delivered on demand through the vasculature.
+Even when narrowly considering PPy, the case study material in this paper, the synthesis result is based on the precursor choice and environmental (synthesis) conditions, leading to a wide range of possible outcomes (e.g., towards bioelectronic interfacing \cite{Dong2024ElectrochemicallyInterfaces}, ionic sensitivity \cite{Wang2016IonDetection}, corrosion resistance \cite{Cao2025HighlyCoatings}, or electromagnetic wave shielding \cite{Kaynak1994AFilms}).
+Even considering the light-patterning technique, external stimulus can modulate photocrosslinking patterns for microphase separation of a copolymer, achieving stiffness patterning in a chemically identical material \cite{Qi2025MultimaterialsCopolymer}, providing possible application scenarios in our vascularized system.